-Registered trademarks have a limitation period of ten years.
-If the trademark is not being used for a period of five years then it may be cancelled at the request of another party.
-The holder of a trademark is at the liberty to renew the trademark indefinitely every ten years.
-The Registrar gives a window of six months before the end of ten years to the holder of the trademark to renew their trademark and continue enjoying the rights awarded.
+The period of Registered trademarks has a limitation of ten years.
+For a period of 5 years trademark is not being used then it may be canceled at the request of another party.
+The Liberty of the holder of a trademark is to renew the trademark indefinitely every ten years.
+The Registrar gives a window to the proprietor before six months of the end of ten years to the holder of the trademark to renew their trademark and continue enjoying the rights awarded.
 In the case of a person failing to renew a trademark, the registrar will issue an advertisement in the Trademark Journal indicating the removal of the trademark.
-After the period of the ten years if the trademark is not renewed the person still has the option of restoration, which means renewal itself but with a fine.
+After the trademark period of ten years if the holder of the trademark is not renewed the person still has the option of restoration, which means renewal itself but with a fine.

 An online application for renewal of Trademark in India shall be made no earlier than 1 year before the expiry of 10 years from the date of application.
 The application of Trademark Renewal after the expiry of a period of 10 years can be made only by payment of additional fees.
 Hence applying for renewal 6 months prior to the expiry date is ideal.

 The Registry of Trademark may condone the period of delay for renewal of trademark by 6 months after the expiry of 10 years.
 Online application for Trademark Renewal in India can be made after the expiry of 10 years with a payment of additional fees.